The Legend of Zelda

 Literal translation: "There are some creatures that are weak against sound."

 The hint in the Japanese version refers to the Pols Voice's weakness.
-Since the NES controller doesn't have a built-in microphone like the Famicom's second controller, the method to defeat Pols Voice was changed and the text change reflects this.
+Since the NES controller doesn't have a built-in microphone like the Famicom's second controller, the method to defeat Pols Voice was changed and the different advice reflects this.

 |メガネイワ ハ シヘノ